Khaliiloo/Evaluating-the-Effect-of-Data-Poisoning-via-Label-Flipping-on-Traditional-and-Deep-Learning-Models/README.md

-# Arabic Offensive Language Detection under Label Noise
+# Evaluating the Effect of Data Poisoning via Label Flipping on Traditional and Deep Learning Models for Arabic Offensive Text Detection

 > A reproducible benchmarking framework that evaluates **six classifiers** — including Arabic BERT — on detecting offensive Arabic social-media content, with a systematic study of how **label noise** and **class imbalance** jointly affect model robustness.